 His first unforgettable meeting with the man returned to him now as Syl padded barefoot and naked down the hall.
 In a way, seeing her from head to toe and at some remove like this was almost as good as the sex.
 Or an extension of it maybe.
 His eyes admired the river-like fluidity of her spine, flowing between her vertebrae from its source at the nape of her neck to its mouth at the peach-shaped basin she had just given to him.
 Long legs.
 A dancer’s body.
 Ballet classes up through high school she said.
 Buttressed now by some regimen performed only in the presence of other women her age.
 Boyish and angular once, her figure had become cello-shaped.
 She spoke of it as loss, in the same key as when she owned up to coloring her once naturally blonde hair.
 But Sloane loved the rounded curves, the flesh of her.
 All woman, he thought, eyeing the view long enough for her retreating image to become permanent.

-Syl was short for Sylvia, a name that conjured its derivatives, sylph and sylvan, even here in the so-called Golden Ghetto north of Atlanta where most of the woods had been cleared away long ago for upscale condominiums.
+Syl was short for Sylvia, a name that conjured its derivatives, sylph and sylvan, even here in the so-called Golden Ghetto north of Atlanta where most of the woods had been cleared away long ago for upscale townhomes and condominiums.
 It was not until she dropped from sight, took a sharp right, stepping bravely naked into the living room to flip the LPs and grab a bit of wine, did the comedian show up to put truth’s damper on things.

 Three years earlier, Sloane had invited the man to Hudson College, the parochial mostly white campus in New York where he’d just been elected president of the student body, the first African-American in the school’s hundred-year history to win the post.
 Not that many others ever had the chance.
 Even at this late date, Sloane was counted among a black enrollment that came to less than one percent.
 Running the speaker’s bureau came with winning the election, and despite a tight budget, he managed to book a number of controversial but bankable figures: LSD advocate Timothy Leary; conservative intellectual William F. Buckley; and now Dick Gregory, famous not only for his edgy stand-up routines but recent authorship of two searing books: From the Back of the Bus and Nigger, his autobiography.